sezna/nps/other/ERRORS_AND_WARNINGS.md

 ## Failed with exit code

-This means that one of the scripts `p-s` tried to run resulted in a non-zero exit code (a failing exit code)
+This means that one of the scripts `nps` tried to run resulted in a non-zero exit code (a failing exit code)

 ### To Fix:

-Try to run the script without `p-s` and verify that the script is working.
+Try to run the script without `nps` and verify that the script is working.
 If not, fix that.
-If it's working without `p-s` it could be a problem with `p-s`.
+If it's working without `nps` it could be a problem with `nps`.
 Please file an issue.

 ## Emitted an error